icopy-site/awesome/docs/awesome/awesome-ruby.md

 * [ActiveAdmin](http://activeadmin.info) - A Ruby on Rails framework for creating elegant backends for website administration.
 * [ActiveScaffold](https://github.com/activescaffold/active_scaffold) - ActiveScaffold provides quick and powerful user interfaces for CRUD (create, read, update, delete) operations for Rails applications.
 It's excellent for generating admin interfaces, managing Data-Heavy Applications, creating Widgets or for quick prototyping.
 ActiveScaffold is completly customizable and offers a bunch of additional features including searching, pagination, layout control and overrides of fields, forms and templates.
 * [Administrate](https://github.com/thoughtbot/administrate) - A Rails engine that helps you put together a super-flexible admin dashboard, by Thoughtbot.
+* [Avo](https://avohq.io) - Avo is a next-generation framework that empowers developers and teams to create fantastic admin panels for Ruby on Rails projects in hours, not days or weeks.
+Fast, extendable, with a developer-friendly API, it just works out of the box.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [MotorAdmin](https://github.com/motor-admin/motor-admin-rails) - A low-code Admin panel and Business Intelligence Rails engine.
 No DSL - configurable from the UI.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.